hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 O﻿nce applications are deployed in a K8s cluster, the next step is to create services that expose these applications.
 By default, K8s services are created with the *ClusterIP* type, which supports internal connectivity among different components of the applications.
 However, these services are not directly accessible from outside the cluster.
-The challenge arises with a requirement to securely expose the deployed applications over HTTPS.
+It can be challenging to securely expose the deployed applications over HTTPS.
 This involves generating and managing SSL/TLS certificates for multiple applications deployed in the cluster.
-These certificates are crucial for secure communication between services, and their correct installation and management are essential to avoid access issues and security risks.
+These certificates are crucial for secure communication between services.
+Installing them and managing them correctly is essential to avoid access issues and security risks.

 To address exposing applications over HTTPS, K8s provides the concept of *Ingress*.
 An Ingress acts as an entry point for external traffic into the cluster.
 It can be configured with TLS termination.
 However, setting up K8s Ingress with TLS termination is intricate.
-It involves creating a K8s Secret to host the certificate and referencing the Secret in the Ingress resource.
+It involves creating a K8s *Secret* to host the certificate and referencing the secret in the Ingress resource.
 It also requires an additional load balancer configuration in the cluster.

-This blog post outlines the comprehensive steps for exposing applications u﻿sing Ingress and TLS termination on K8s in HPE GreenLake for Private Cloud Enterprise.
+This blog post outlines the comprehensive steps used to expose applications u﻿sing Ingress and TLS termination on K8s in HPE GreenLake for Private Cloud Enterprise.
 [MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/) is deployed to the cluster to set up the load balancer.
 It enables external access to services within the cluster.
-[Cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/) is utilized for creating and managing SSL/TLS certificates.
+[Cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/) is used for creating and managing SSL/TLS certificates.
 The generated certificate is stored as a K8s *Secret* object.
-This Secret can be mounted by application Pods or used by an Ingress controller.
+This secret can be mounted by application Pods or used by an Ingress controller.
 The [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/) is deployed and configured in the cluster.
 It handles SSL certificates and facilitates secure access to applications in the backend.

 ![](/img/tls-termination-s.png)

 Despite the complexities, securely exposing applications in a K8s cluster over HTTPS is attainable.
-This can be achieved by leveraging Ingress and TLS termination, along with a suite of suitable tools and utilities deployed within the K8s cluster in HPE GreenLake for Private Cloud Enterprise.
+It can be achieved by leveraging Ingress and TLS termination, along with a suite of suitable tools and utilities deployed within the K8s cluster in HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites